 \section{Abstract}

 Cryptocurrencies are a digital medium of exchange with decentralized control that renders the community operating the cryptocurrency its sovereign.
 Leading cryptocurrencies use proof-of-work or proof-of-stake to reach consensus, thus are inherently plutocratic.
 This plutocracy is reflected not only in control over execution, but also in the distribution of new wealth, giving rise to ``rich get richer'' phenomena.
 Here, we explore the possibility of an alternative digital currency that is egalitarian in control and just in the distribution of created wealth.
 Such currencies can form and grow in grassroots and sybil-resilient way.
-A single currency community can achieve distributive justice by \emph{egalitarian coin minting}, where each member mints one coin at every time step.
+A single currency community can achieve distributive justice by \emph{egalitarian coin minting}, whereby each member mints one coin at every time step.
 Egalitarian minting results, in the limit, in the dilution of any inherited assets and in each member having an equal share of the minted currency, adjusted by the relative productivity of the members.
-Our main theorem shows that a currency network, where agents can be members of more than one currency community, can achieve distributive justice globally across the network by \emph{joint egalitarian minting}, where each agent mints one coin in only one community at each timestep.
-Specifically, given that the intersection between two communities is sufficiently large relative to the gap in their productivity, market forces will cause the exchange rates between their currencies to converge to 1:1, resulting in distributive justice across the currency network.
-Equality and distributive justice can be achieved among people that own the computational agents of a currency community provided that the agents are genuine (unique and singular)~\cite{gid}.
-We show that currency networks are sybil-resilient, in the sense that sybils (fake or duplicate agents) affect only the communities that harbour them, and not hamper the ability of genuine (sybil-free)communities in a network to achieve distributed justice.
-Furthermore, if a currency network has a subnet of genuine currency communities, then distributive justice can be achieves among all the owners of the subnet.
+Our main theorem shows that a currency network, where agents can be members of more than one currency community, can achieve distributive justice globally across the network by \emph{joint egalitarian minting}, whereby each agent mints one coin in only one community at each timestep.
+Specifically, we show that a sufficiently large intersection between two communities -- relative to the gap in their productivity -- will cause the exchange rates between their currencies to converge to 1:1, resulting in global distributive justice.